Sincia Liu, Founder & Executive Director

 Timothy Rider, MD., Camp Physician

-After earning his Doctor of Medicine degree from Temple University School of Medicine in Pennsylvania, Dr. Tim has been practicing family medicine for over 25 years.
-He is a board-certified physician in the State of Arizona, where he has been practicing at Abrazo Medical Group in Peoria since he and his family moved back to the Valley from New Jersey.
-Dr. Tim cares for patients of all ages, providing a range of primary healthcare services and treating a variety of conditions, from seasonal illnesses to chronic diseases.
+After earning his Doctor of Medicine degree from Temple University School of Medicine, Dr. Tim has dedicated over 29 years to practicing family medicine.
+A board-certified physician in the State of Arizona, he currently serves patients of all ages at Abrazo Medical Group in Peoria, providing comprehensive primary care for everything from seasonal illnesses to chronic conditions.

-When he’s not practicing medicine, Dr. Tim enjoys traveling, biking, hiking, and paddle boarding with his family.
-He is passionate about healthy eating, and is naturally curious about space and science.
-On the weekends, you’ll often find him curled up enjoying sci-fi movies and documentaries with his children.
-Dr. Tim shares Sincia’s passion for camp and is excited to meet the campers!
+Beyond medicine, Dr. Tim enjoys spending time outdoors—hiking, biking, traveling, and paddle boarding with his family.
+He is passionate about healthy living, fascinated by space and science, and loves relaxing with sci-fi movies and documentaries.
+Dr. Tim shares his wife Sincia’s love for camp life and is always excited to greet returning and new campers each summer.